High-Strength Amorphous Silicon Carbide for Nanomechanics: Ultimate Tensile Strength of amorphous SiC

 \section{Ultimate Tensile Strength of amorphous SiC}

 Ultimate tensile strength (UTS), or sometimes coinciding with yield strength for brittle materials such as a-SiC \cite{Cui2019}, describes the maximum tensile stress a material can endure before breaking while being stretched.
-Materials with higher UTS not only allows them to operate more reliably as mechanical sensors or coating in harsh environments, but also enlarges the design space for nanomechanical resonators.
 High UTS has been shown for nanowires fabricated with various materials, whose small cross-section areas minimize the appearance of defects \cite{Wang2017, banerjee2018ultralarge}, and for nanomechanical membranes without nano-patterning to avoid the presence of rough sidewalls \cite{Shafikov2021}.
 However, both scenarios above do not allow for further shape modification, reducing interest in their potential for various applications.
 While the crystalline form of materials usually tend to be mechanically stronger than their amorphous forms due to long-range order, examples such as glassy metal \cite{Demetriou2011} and synthesized AM-III carbon \cite{Zhang2022} demonstrate extraordinary mechanical properties comparable to their celebrated crystalline counterparts in terms of fracture toughness and yield strength, or hardness and compressive strength, respectively.
 This correspondence remains between c-SiC and a-SiC.
 While c-SiC has shown a UTS as high as 12-18 GPa via micro-pillars so far \cite{Kwon2015}, a-SiC nanowires have been measured to have a UTS up to 8.8 GPa via a tensile test with its two ends fixed by silver epoxy \cite{Cui2019}, which is higher than the ones shown for LPCVD a-Si$_3$N$_4$ (6.8 GPa \cite{Bereyhi2019}) and Si (7.6 GPa \cite{Sementilli2022}).

 With the aim of characterizing the design space of nanomechanical resonators using LPCVD a-SiC thin film, we characterized its UTS by geometrically tapering the suspended a-SiC thin film in order to concentrate the tensile stress up to the fracture point.
 Unlike other tensile test methods \cite{namazu2023mechanical}, the presented method allows to determine the UTS of the tensile nanostructured film accurately, while avoiding the ambiguity caused by external loads, glues, and limitations of nano-fabrication, e.g. limited accuracy of nano-patterning and stiction during wet undercut.
 With the mechanical parameters characterized in \textbf{Section \ref{sec3}}, a-SiC hourglass-shaped devices consisting of a short and narrow tether surrounded by long and wide pads on both sides which are designed and suspended to measure the UTS of LPCVD a-SiC thin films.
 The devices have a total length of 1500um, with pads on both sides that have a width of 15 um, and the middle tethers that have varying lengths and a width of 500 nm, as shown in \textbf{Figure \ref{fig3}(a)}.
 After being suspended with dry etchants, the tensile stress on the hourglass-shaped device will redistribute and result in an increase of stress on the middle tether due to the pulling of the pads caused by residual stresses arising from the fabrication.
 The re-distributed stress profile in \textbf{Figure \ref{fig3}(a)} is obtained via finite element method (FEM).
 The devices are designed to have varying tether lengths from short to long, which are then arranged adjacently as shown in \textbf{Figure \ref{fig3}(b)}.